Is the Nil Rate Band going to be £1m?

 In the summer budget of 2015, the Chancellor announced measures for which the headline was an increase in the Nil Rate Band for Inheritance Tax to £1m, but is this true and, if so, who will benefit?

-The standard Nil Rate Band (NRB) remains unchanged at £325,000 per individual and now will remain at that level until April 2021.
+The standard Nil Rate Band (NRB) has remained unchanged since 2009 at £325,000 per individual.
 In real terms, this has fallen significantly.
-Using the Bank of England’s inflation calculator between 2009 and 2015, the NRB should now be some £393,238 to keep pace with inflation.
-Using the Nationwide index of average house prices between 2009 and 2015, it should be some £415,642.
+Using the Bank of England’s inflation calculator between 2009 and 2019, the NRB should now be some £439,075 to keep pace with inflation.
+Using the Nationwide index of average house prices between 2009 and 2019, it should be some £461,732.
 The reality, therefore, is that more people are paying Inheritance Tax (IHT) as a result of the freezing on the NRB.

 So what has changed?
-From April 2017 the first tranche of a new and additional Residential NRB will be introduced, which could add up to £100,000 to the standard NRB.
-Subsequently, this additional band will increase by £25,000 every April until it reaches £175,000 by April 2020.
+From April 2017 an additional Residential NRB was introduced, which, from April 2020, could add up to £175,000 to the standard NRB.

 The “headline rate” is achieved by assuming that the surviving spouse inherits everything on the first death and then has the double NRB on their subsequent death by virtue of the transferable NRB rules.
-This brings the standard NRB to £650,000 on the second death and the full Residential NRB, by April 2020, will potentially add a further £350,000, making the £1m.
+This brings the standard NRB to £650,000 on the second death and the full Residential NRB will potentially add a further £350,000, making the £1m.

 You will note, however, that I use the word “potentially” as the legislation contains some caveats, which could well mean that the additional band may not apply either partially or fully.